dorian3d/DBoW2/README.md

 ### Weighting and Scoring

-DBoW2 implements the same weighting and scoring mechanisms as DBow.
-Check them here.
-The only difference is that DBoW2 scales all the scores to [0..1], so that the scaling flag is not used any longer.
+TDBoW implements the same weighting and scoring mechanisms as DBow2.

 ### Save & Load

-All vocabularies and databases can be saved to and load from disk with the save and load member functions.
-When a database is saved, the vocabulary it is associated with is also embedded in the file, so that vocabulary and database files are completely independent.
+Different from DBoW2, only vocabularies can be saved to and load from disk in TDBoW.
+Since TDBoW support multiple format I/O, it support automatically decide the file format from the extension.

-You can also add the vocabulary or database data to any file opened with a `cv::FileStorage` structure.
+When using yaml format, you can also load the vocabulary data from file opened with a `cv::FileStorage` structure.

-You can save the vocabulary or the database with any file extension.
-If you use .gz, the file is automatically compressed (OpenCV behaviour).
+You can save the vocabulary with any file extension.
+If you using binary(default), the data will default to be compressed by QuickLZ algorithm.

 ## Implementation notes

 ### Template parameters

-DBoW2 has two main classes: `TemplatedVocabulary` and `TemplatedDatabase`.
-These implement the visual vocabulary to convert images into bag-of-words vectors and the database to index images.
+TDBoW has two main classes: `TemplatedVocabulary` and `TemplatedDatabase`.
+These implement the features vocabulary to convert pointclouds (or images) into bag-of-words vectors and the database to index images.
 These classes are templated:

-    template<class TDescriptor, class F>
+    template <typename TScalar, size_t L>
-    class TemplatedVocabulary
+    class TemplatedVocabulary {
-    {
       ...
     };

-    template<class TDescriptor, class F>
+    template <class TemplatedVocabulary>
-    class TemplatedDatabase
+    class TemplatedDatabase {
-    {
       ...
     };

-Two classes must be provided: `TDescriptor` is the data type of a single descriptor vector, and `F`, a class with the functions to manipulate descriptors, derived from `FClass`.
+Two classes must be provided: `TScalar` is the data scalar type of the descriptor, and `L` is the length of descriptor in `TScalar`.

-For example, to work with ORB descriptors, `TDescriptor` is defined as `cv::Mat` (of type `CV_8UC1`), which is a single row that contains 32 8-bit values.
-When features are extracted from an image, a `std::vector<TDescriptor>` must be obtained.
-In the case of BRIEF, `TDescriptor` is defined as `boost::dynamic_bitset<>`.

-The `F` parameter is the name of a class that implements the functions defined in `FClass`.
-These functions get `TDescriptor` data and compute some result.
-Classes to deal with ORB and BRIEF descriptors are already included in DBoW2. (`FORB`, `FBrief`).

-### Predefined Vocabularies and Databases

-To make it easier to use, DBoW2 defines two kinds of vocabularies and databases: `OrbVocabulary`, `OrbDatabase`, `BriefVocabulary`, `BriefDatabase`.
-Please, check the demo application to see how they are created and used.
+For example, to work with cv::ORB descriptors, which contained by 256 bits (32 bytes).
+The descriptor is designed as `Eigen::Matrix<uint8_t, 1, 32, Eigen::RowMajor>`, so we set `TScalar` to `uint8_t`, and set `L` as `32`.

+Default `meanValue`, `distance`, `toString` and `fromString` methods are already implemented, but can still easily override by lambda methods.

+### Use TDBoW in CV mode

+OpenCV is a very strong library, which contains many kinds of image descriptors implement.
+So we add `CVBridge.h` for OpenCV users.
+More details can be founded in [cv_demo](demo/cv/demo.cpp).